 CHANGE welcomes applications from students in any graduate degree program at UW–Madison.
 The program does not have course prerequisites, but prospective students should note it is a cohort-based certificate.
 Therefore, class size is limited and admission is competitive.
-The certificate consists of a three-semester curriculum that prepares students to effectively devise solutions to interdisciplinary environmental problems.
-The CHANGE course sequence should be completed in three consecutive semesters.
+The certificate consists of a three-semester curriculum that prepares graduate students to work effectively in interdisciplinary environmental research settings.
+The CHANGE course sequence is completed in three consecutive semesters.

-The 12-credit curriculum is unique because it trains students in professional communication and knowledge-management skills while exposing them to cutting-edge understandings of how human and nonhuman environmental systems operate.
-Master's degree students who complete the program receive a certificate in CHANGE to supplement their graduate degree.
-Doctoral degree students can complete CHANGE as a certificate and/or as an external minor.
+The unique five-course, 12-credit CHANGE curriculum trains students in professional communication and knowledge-management skills while exposing them to cutting-edge understandings of how human and non-human environmental systems operate.
+The cohort-based CHANGE training concludes with an interdisciplinary capstone course in which students join together in teams to address a real-world environmental problem for a private sector, government, or academic client.
 CHANGE is not available as a stand-alone graduate degree.
+Master's and doctoral students who complete the requirements receive a certificate in CHANGE to supplement their graduate degree, or doctoral students can instead complete the program as an external minor.
+Doctoral students cannot claim CHANGE as both a certificate and an external minor.
+They must choose one or the other.

 Feedback, questions or accessibility issues: comments